KvGeijer/Arborist-Puzzle/grammar.md

 * block
   * First opens a nested local namespace.
 Then evaluates the expressions in order and returns the value of the last one.

+## Namespaces

+This is not as easy as I initially thought.
+Thanks to the book Crafting interpreters for alerting me to the importance of closures if we want to treat functions as first class citicens (which this language does).
+The main issue is what to do if a function outlives the local namespace, while still using its variables.
+A simple way to solve this would be if all namespaces where nested hashmaps, and we just never garbage collected them until after they are out of use.
+This would not be that hard, although not efficient either.
+But a good solution.
+I think the nested map structure is the most intuitive way to do it as well, so people might even make it possible without realizing it.

 ### Description

 Each expression should just be a pair of parantheses, where we invoke the function/subroutine that is the first value in the list, and use the rest as arguments.
 We have a few special functions, which don't really work as normal ones.